Testing Correlation in Graphs by Counting Bounded Degree Motifs: Abstract

 \section{Abstract}

-Correlation analysis is a fundamental step for extracting meaningful insights from complex datasets.
-In this paper, we investigate the problem of detecting correlation between two \ER graphs $\maG(n,p)$, formulated as a hypothesis testing problem: under the null hypothesis, the two graphs are independent, while under the alternative hypothesis, they are correlated.
-We develop a polynomial-time test by counting bounded degree motifs and prove its effectiveness for any constant correlation coefficient $\rho$ when the edge connecting probability satisfies $p\ge n^{-2/3}$.
-Our results overcome the limitation requiring $\rho \ge \sqrt{\alpha}$, where $\alpha\approx 0.338$ is the Otter’s constant, extending it to any constant $\rho$.
-Methodologically, bounded degree motifs—ubiquitous in real networks—make the proposed statistic both natural and scalable.
-We also validate our method on synthetic and real co-citation networks, further confirming that this simple motif family effectively captures correlation signals and exhibits strong empirical performance.
+We investigate the problem of detecting correlation between two \ER graphs $\maG(n,p)$, formulated as a hypothesis testing problem: under the null hypothesis, the two graphs are independent, while under the alternative hypothesis, they are correlated through a latent bijective mapping between their vertex sets.
+We develop a polynomial-time test by counting bounded degree motifs and prove its effectiveness for any constant correlation coefficient $\rho$ when the edge connection probability satisfies $p\ge n^{-1+\delta}$ for some constant $\delta>0$.
+In particular, our guarantee improves the constrain of motif-counting methods from $\rho\ge\sqrt{\alpha}$ to any constant $\rho = \Omega(1)$, where $\alpha\approx 0.338$ is the Otter's constant.